Skip to Main Content

 The bottom line

-Closed accounts in good standing don’t need to be removed from your credit report.
-They can help bolster your credit score until they naturally fall off your history.
+There’s no need to remove closed accounts in good standing from your credit report.
+They can positively influence the average length of your credit history and your on-time payment rate, helping to boost your credit score until they naturally fall off your report.

-If you are concerned about an old account negatively impacting your credit score, you can try to remove the closed account.
-For inaccurate records, you can file a dispute with the credit bureau(s) reporting the error.
-For accurate records that negatively impact your credit, you can request a goodwill account removal from the creditor that extended the loan.
+If you believe an old account is pulling down your credit score, you can take some steps to try to remove it.
+When the account is not yours or the information is inaccurate, file a dispute with the credit bureau(s) reporting the error.
+For accurate but negative information, a goodwill letter to the creditor may help you get it removed.

 Frequently asked questions